 Some browsers keep moving toward heavier interfaces and tighter service integration, which is why Pale Moon still appeals when you want a traditional desktop browser.
-If you need to install Pale Moon on Ubuntu, the practical path is the upstream Linux tarball because Pale Moon is not packaged in Ubuntu’s default repositories and the official download page does not offer an Ubuntu .deb.
+If you need to install Pale Moon on Ubuntu 26.04, 24.04, or 22.04, the practical path is the official Linux tarball because Pale Moon is not packaged in Ubuntu’s default repositories and the official download page does not offer an Ubuntu .deb.

-The upstream archive workflow stays simple on current Ubuntu LTS releases: download the x86_64 GTK3 build, extract it into your home directory, then add launcher and icon integration.
+The official mirror workflow stays simple on supported Ubuntu LTS releases when the system meets Pale Moon’s CPU requirement: verify x86_64 with AVX, download the GTK3 build, check its SHA256 hash, extract it into your home directory, then add launcher and icon integration.
 Pale Moon still needs a graphical desktop session to open after installation, even though you can download and unpack it from a terminal or over SSH.

 Update Ubuntu Before Installing Pale Moon